Teambuildrapp/trimoji-api-doc/source/index.html.md

     ]
 ```

+`GET /v1/assessment/list`

+### Description

-This endpoint returns an Array of the results of all tests for a company.
-It returns for each test, its token, type, personality and trimoji as well as the the feedbacks for the quality and the trimoji.
+This endpoint returns an Array of all assessments for a company.
+It returns for each test, its token, type, personality summary and trimoji as well as the feedbacks for the softskills and trimoji.

+# Other routes

 ## Get relations